ThewBear/11ty-www.thewdhanat.com/src/blog/2020-09-27-google-docs-local-fonts/en.md

 ![More fonts in the font menu dropdown](../2020-09-27-google-docs-local-fonts/more-fonts.png)

-However, if we would like to use a local font from your computer, Google only supports [some fonts](#supported-fonts). 🤷
+However, if we would like to use a local font from our computer, Google only supports [some fonts](#supported-fonts). 🤷

 The local fonts is categorized by language and will be available when all these conditions are met: